How much does it cost to remove an executor?

 What will it cost to remove an executor

-Now to the question of what it will cost to apply to remove an executor.
+Now to the question, ‘How much does it cost to remove an executor?’

 Regrettably, this is not the type of application that lends itself particularly well to a fixed fee approach.
 Rarely are two cases the same.
-The issues in dispute can vary enormously and this impacts directly on the costs incurred.
+The issues in dispute can vary enormously, and this impacts on the time it takes to deal with the case, which in turn directly impacts the costs that are incurred.

 Our approach to managing costs on an application to remove an executor